-The IR residency is an integrated program that incorporates a preliminary surgical internship and comprehensive diagnostic radiology experience with the full scope of interventional radiology.
+The IR residency is an ACGME accredited integrated program that incorporates a preliminary surgical internship and comprehensive diagnostic radiology experience with the full scope of interventional radiology.

 The aim of the residency is to provide the experiences necessary such that a graduate is proficient in the clinical practice of interventional radiology and able to succeed in either an academic or private practice environment.

-Not only is Corewell Health a great place to train, Royal Oak is also a great place to live.
-Oakland County ranks as one of the best places to live in Michigan.
+Not only is Corewell Health a great place to train, but it’s also located in one of the most desirable areas in Michigan.
+Oakland County ranks as one of the best places to live in the state, offering a vibrant and welcoming community with plenty to enjoy outside of work.

 1978416C0